THE RIGHT STRATEGY

 * All numbers 100% basis

 Reactors are being built all over the world — in China, India, Russia and the US, to name a few.
-Almost sixty of those are under construction right now.
-Over the next 10 and 20 years, we expect to see a level of growth in new reactor construction we haven’t seen in this industry for many years.
+Fifty-eight are currently under construction.
+In 2016, 10 new reactors connected to the electrical grid.
+In addition, Japan is making strides in restarting their nuclear fleet, with several reactors now back in operation.
+Over the next 10 to 20 years, we expect to see continued growth in nuclear power generation.

 Caution about Forward-Looking Information